slu-soc5050/syllabus/docs/grading.md

 Final Slides         100 pts   x1         100 pts
 Final Presentation   30 pts    x1         30 pts

-##### SOC 5050
+#### SOC 5050
 If you are enrolled in SOC 5050, you will need to identify an appropriate data set that contains a continuous variable that you can use as your main study variable.
 You will then clean the data and conduct an analysis of this variable using a variety of statistical tests covered this semester.
 Your final results will be presented as a PowerPoint presentation during finals week.

 You will also have to produce a 5,000 word final journal article manuscript that places your project in the relevant social science literature, presents your data and methods, and provides a summary and discussion of your results.
 An annotated bibliography will be due at Lecture-07 (**October 8^th^**) and the draft paper will be due at Lecture-12 (**Novemeber 12^th^**; note that this is one week *after* the other draft materials).
+Peer reviews of papers will be due at Lecture-13 (**Novemeber 19^th^**).

 Table: (\#tab:unnamed-chunk-7)SOC 5050 Final Project Breakdown